NGO founded: 2000

 Partnership formed: 2012

-Organisation aim: Fundación Biodiversidad-Argentina's mission is to promote, carry out and disseminate research, education and communication related to the conservation of the Argentina's biodiversity and to safeguard the country's natural resources.
+Organisation aim: The mission of Fundación Biodiversidad-Argentina (FBA) is to promote, carry out and disseminate research, education and communication related to the conservation of the Argentina’s biodiversity and to safeguard the country’s natural resources.

-Biodiversidad was established in 2000, as a result of the enthusiasm and willingness of people who share the same views on how to face the challenges of biodiversity conservation and sustainable development.
-Its staff are qualified professionals with a range of skills in wildlife management and ecosystem conservation and the organisation is recognised both nationally and internationally for its expertise.
+FBA was established in 2000, as a result of the enthusiasm and willingness of people who share the same views on how to face the challenges of biodiversity conservation and sustainable development.
+Its staff are qualified professionals with a range of skills in wildlife management and ecosystem conservation.
+The organisation is recognised both nationally and internationally for its expertise.

 Partnership with WLT

-Biodiversidad submitted a proposal for land purchase to WLT in 2011 and John Burton (WLT CEO) visited the proposed area later that year.
-Although this project did not go ahead, WLT and Biodiversidad remained in close contact.
-In 2012, WLT contacted Biodiversidad for their expertise on management plan development and this led to Biodiversidad becoming an official WLT programme partner.
-Their first collaborative project with WLT will be to write a conservation plan for the Emerald Green Corridor, Misiones, and FBA is continuing to support conservation activities in Misiones.
+FBA submitted a proposal for land purchase to WLT in 2011 and John Burton (WLT Chief Executive) visited the proposed area later that year.
+Although this project did not go ahead, WLT and FBA remained in close contact.
+In 2012, WLT contacted FBA for advice on developing a management plan, which led to FBA becoming an official WLT programme partner.
+FBA’s first collaborative project with WLT involved writing a conservation plan for the Emerald Green Corridor, Misiones, and FBA is continuing to support conservation activities in Misiones.